-- 5.7.1 This is a measure for 2014/15 and 2015/16 only.
-Where the Council has reason to believe (based on the information held) that the criteria for relief has been met, it will make an annual award at the start of each financial year 2014/15 and 2015/16. - 5.7.2 Where liability starts, ends or changes part way through a year, entitlement to relief will be reviewed in line with the guidance set out above. - 5.7.3 Swale Borough Council will not accept any backdated requests for relief beyond the end of financial year for which relief is being claimed.
+- 5.7.1 This is a measure for 2024/25 only.
+Where the Council has reason to believe (based on the information held) that the criteria for relief has been met, it will make an annual award at the start of 2024/25. - 5.7.2 Where liability starts, ends, or changes part way through a year, entitlement to relief will be reviewed in line with the guidance set out above. - 5.7.3 Swale Borough Council will not accept any backdated requests for relief beyond the end of financial year for which relief is being claimed.